Master's in Applied Museum and Heritage Studies

 Reinwardt Academy is a renowned school of cultural heritage in the centre of Amsterdam.
 It is within walking distance of both innovative community projects and internationally respected institutions.
 The city is a major creative hub and an important heritage site in its own right.
 Moreover, the historic city of Amsterdam has a large student population and one of the highest densities of museums in the world.
 There is no better place to prepare yourself for the next step in your career as a museum or heritage professional.

-Upon successful completion of the programme, students are likely to receive the title Master of Arts (MA) pending formal accreditation by the accreditation organization of the Netherlands and Flanders (NVAO) which will visit Reinwardt Academy on 8 April.
+Upon successful completion of the programme, students are likely to receive the title Master of Arts (MA) pending formal accreditation by the accreditation organization of the Netherlands and Flanders (NVAO).
+Given these extraordinary times, the visitation scheduled for 8 April has been postponed to 17 July just in time for the new academic year.